tesu/PennyPincher/README.md

 This both speeds up the process and reduces room for error from typos/missing digits.

 ## Commands
-Penny Helper can be toggled on and off temporarily through `/penny`; the expected use case is to toggle this on right before a price adjustment session, and then toggling it off afterwards so you don't accidentally clobber your clipboard if you open up the marketboard later.
+Penny Pincher can be toggled on and off temporarily through `/penny`; you shouldn't need to touch this at all if you have the `smart` setting on.
+The setting resets to false whenever the game reloads (the other settings are all saved).

-Penny Helper can be kept permanently on with the `alwayson` setting, which can be toggled with `/penny alwayson`.
-This setting is saved, so it persists through game restarts.
+Penny Pincher can be kept permanently on with the `alwayson` setting, which can be toggled with `/penny alwayson`.

-Penny Helper can undercut (or overcut...?) by any integer, which you can set through `/penny delta <delta>`.
-The default value is 1, so a delta of 0 would copy the same price as the lowest offer, and a delta of 100 would copy 100 under that.
-Negative numbers work exactly how you would expect.
-This setting is also saved, so it persists through game restarts.
+Penny Pincher can undercut (or overcut...?) by any integer, which you can set through `/penny delta <delta>`.
+The default value is 1, so a delta of 0 would copy the same price as the lowest offer, and a delta of 100 would copy 100 under the lowest offer.
+Negative numbers work exactly how you would expect, though it's not obvious to me how this could be useful.

+Penny Pincher is automatically enabled when you open a retainer menu, and disabled when you close it.
+Toggle this setting with `/penny smart`.

-Penny Helper writes to the chat whenever it saves a new value to the clipboard by default.
+Penny Pincher writes to the chat whenever it saves a new value to the clipboard by default.
 To toggle this setting, use `/penny verbose`.
-This setting is saved.

 You can review any of the existing commands by calling `/penny help`.